2017-2018 Concerto Competition

-The next Concerto Competition judging will be held in November 2017, and the winner(s) chosen by our music director and panel of judges will perform with the orchestra at a future concert.
+The next Concerto Competition judging will be held on December 9, 2017, and the winner(s) chosen by our music director and panel of judges will perform with the orchestra at a future concert.

 Each competition is open to any LSO member accepted after the September auditions, and to members of the U-M Life Sciences community who are capable of performing as solo vocalists, or who play instruments not typically represented in the LSO.

 Full Concerto Competition rules are below – please read them carefully before indicating interest in competing.

 (Note: Eric performed with the LSO in 2015 and Naki performed with us in Spring, 2016)